jwdlb/Adaptive_FPGA/docs/gpu_model.md

 updated weights + thresholds + version
 ```

-The current threshold method is deliberately basic: it examines scores for
-profitable BUY and SELL examples and chooses values between HOLD and those
-scores.
-It is a starting point to verify the full architecture; later work can
-use a better profit-based threshold search.
+The first kernel, `regression_row_gradients`, runs one work item per row.
+It
+calculates the score, error, eight row gradients, squared error and a simple
+three-way correctness value.
+The second kernel, `regression_apply_batch`, runs
+one work item per coefficient, reduces row gradients in a deterministic order,
+applies the mean gradient and L2 penalty, and clamps each weight to ±32.0.

+OpenCL profiling events provide upload, kernel, readback and end-to-end update
+timings.
+The reported `kernelMs` spans both kernel stages.

+## Batch lifecycle and backpressure

+Only one batch is mapped or in flight.
+While OpenCL is running, `GpuWorker`
+polls its completion and does not consume additional SPSC results.
+If the GPU
+is slower than the RTL simulation, ring occupancy rises and eventually
+propagates valid/ready backpressure to RTL.

+A partial final batch is discarded.
+The final `labelHorizonEvents` results are
+also discarded because a future quote is unavailable.
+This is why an input
+must contain more than the configured horizon plus a full batch to guarantee
+an update.

 ## What it is and is not

-It is a real GPU learner: an OpenCL kernel performs the score and weight
+It is a real data-parallel GPU learner: OpenCL work items calculate row
-updates, and the GPU retains its model state between batches.
-It is not yet a
+gradients, another stage reduces and updates weights, and the GPU retains model
-large neural network, a parallel gradient implementation, or a guarantee of
+state between batches.
+It is not a neural network or a guarantee of profitable
-profitable trading.
+trading.
+Labels omit fees, slippage, fill probability, queue position and
+market impact.